webforj/webforj-docs/docs/components/tabbed-pane.md

         pane.addTab(new Tab("Documents", TablerIcon.create("files")));
         ```

-## `Tab` Manipulation
+## `Tab` manipulation

-Various methods exist to allow developers to add, insert, remove and manipulate various properties of `Tab` elements within the `TabbedPane`.
+Various methods exist to allow developers to add, insert, remove, and manipulate various properties of `Tab` elements within the `TabbedPane`.

 ### Adding a Tab